Algo/HFT Trading - You (MiFID) II

-Algorithmic trading firms are defined under MiFID II as those who use a computer algorithm which automatically determines individual parameters of orders such as whether to initiate the order, the timing, price or quantity of the order, with limited or no human intervention.
+The scope Algorithmic trading firms are defined under MiFID II as those who use a computer algorithm which automatically determines individual parameters of orders such as whether to initiate the order, the timing, price or quantity of the order, with limited or no human intervention.

 Systems are considered to have no or limited human intervention where, for any order or quote generation process or any process to optimise order-execution, an automated system makes decisions at any of the initiating, generating or routing stages or executing orders or quotes according to pre-determined parameters.

 For the purposes of MiFID II, HFT is considered to be a subset of algorithmic trading (and thus subject to the same requirements and controls) and is defined by the following characteristics: